ArmanBehnam/IIT/CS402/SP2/README.md

 10. Select an option by entering the corresponding number.

-Input File Format
+## Input File Format
-The input file should contain employee data in the following format:
+- The input file should contain employee data in the following format:

-Copy code
+'''php
 ID FirstName LastName Salary
-Each field should be separated by a space, and each employee should be on a new line.
+- Each field should be separated by a space, and each employee should be on a new line.

-Functions
+## Functions
 loadEmployees
 Loads employee data from the specified file.